 “You’re like some fancy kind of disease!”
 Well, he didn’t say he hated her.
 That’s John Ireland, poor bastard.

 I don’t think these next two clips count as camp — they’re just damned silly, and they both come from crummy mid-high-minded trashy pictures about, of all things, the picture business.
-Both of them involve public menaces behind the wheel of a car; both make unintentionally hilarious use of process shots; both are from glamorous pictures directed by Vincent Minnelli.
+Both of them involve public menaces behind the wheel of a car; both make unintentionally hilarious use of process shots; both are from glamorous pictures directed by Vincente Minnelli.
 The first is from “The Bad and the Beautiful” (Metro, 1952).
 Lana Turner is behind the wheel.
 She’s just been jilted by Kirk Douglas.
 Get this crazy broad off the road.